 GenEd Teacher Fellowship Program in Armenia

 Without fully recognizing and investigating the causes of the most destructive chapters in history and how they directly influence current events, today’s students cannot act to prevent such destruction in the future.
-The Armenian Genocide and its aftermath have a distinctive place in the study of genocide, its stages, and the continuum of comparative genocides that came before and after it.
-The Armenian Genocide initiated a new era of genocide, during which the perpetrators used new industrial tools and methods to murder and dispossess record numbers of people more swiftly than ever before, erasing a civilization from its historic homeland and initiating generations of denial, enabling further destruction.
+The Armenian Genocide and its aftermath have a distinctive place in the study of genocide and its stages, the continuum of genocides across history, as well as its ongoing effects on current events.
+The Armenian Genocide initiated a new era of genocide, during which the perpetrators used new industrial tools and methods to murder and dispossess record numbers of people more swiftly than ever before, erasing a civilization from its historical homeland and initiating generations of denial, enabling further genocide.

 >